 What does ultrafiltration remove from water?

 The UF pore size determines the types and sizes of contaminants removed in water.
-Generally, membrane pores range in size from 0.01 to 0.1 micron.
+Generally, membrane pores range in size from 0.01 to 0.1 microns.

 The membrane operates similarly to a sediment filter, with the exception that it features small pores that allow water to pass through while capturing material larger than 0.01 microns.